honeycombio/refinery/tools/convert/rules.md

 ### MaxKeys

-MaxKeys is the maximum number of keys to track.

-MaxKeys limits the number of distinct keys tracked by the sampler.
+Limits the number of distinct keys tracked by the sampler.
 Once MaxKeys is reached, new keys will not be included in the sample rate map, but existing keys will continue to be be counted.
 You can use this to keep the sample rate map size under control.
-Defaults to 500; dynamic samplers will rarely achieve their goals with more keys than this.
+Defaults to 500;
+dynamic samplers will rarely achieve their goals with more keys than this.

-Not eligible for live reload.

 Type: `int`